Nature Tattoos: Trees, Waves, Mountains, Crescent Moon and Sun

 Larger versions can be infilled with whatever takes your fancy – patterns, flowers or a flowing watercolor effect.

-Popular versions of the design include the man in the moon, or with delicate chains and jewels hanging from it.
+Popular versions of the design include delicate chains and jewels hanging from it.
 Moon and arrow tattoos refer back to the symbolism of Artemis or Diana, goddesses of the hunt.

 The Symbolism of Sun Tattoos